Wolstonbury Hill

-Wolstonbury Hill is a 58.9 ha biological Site of Special Scientific Interest south-west of in West Sussex.
+Wolstonbury Hill is a 58.9 ha biological Site of Special Scientific Interest south-west of in West Sussex, within South Downs National Park.
 It is owned by the National Trust and part of it is a Scheduled Monument.

 Description

 Rising to a maximum height of 206 m, Wolstonbury projects into the Weald from the main ridge of the South Downs giving views of both the Downs and the Weald.
 Views across the Weald to the north are panoramic, to the east are the Clayton Windmills and Ditchling Beacon beyond.
 Hollingbury is prominent to the southeast.
 Looking west one can see Newtimber Hill, West Hill with Devils Dyke just beyond, further out Chanctonbury Ring is clearly visible.

 Wolstonbury, owned and maintained by the National Trust, is listed as a Scheduled Monument.

 Access

 No roads or car parks lie close to the summit so visitors have to ascend on foot or by mountain bike.

 Geology

 South of Hurstpierpoint ridge, the clay vale lies beneath the jutting profile and complex scarp and foot of Wolstonbury Hill.

 The approach from the north is characterised by a network of linked or closely spaced woodlands (some parts ancient) centred on the designed landscape at Danny House.